zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/creating-wiki-pages.md

    ![Add another wiki top level page](./creating-wiki-pages/images/04.png)

-This opens the same _Wiki_ page form.
+This opens the same _Wiki_ page editor.

 A _Wiki_ widget can have multiple top-level pages; while the main _Wiki_ widget displays only the _FrontPage_ wiki page, site content creators can use the [Wiki Display Widget](./using-the-wiki-display-widget.md) to display the other top-level pages.